Product Disclosures

 How can I be sure that health plans in Texas match quality standards to those in other states?

-Cigna is committed to quality and to making information about health care quality, including our own performance, available to consumers and customers.
+Cigna Healthcare is committed to quality and to making information about health care quality, including our own performance, available to consumers and customers.
 For more information, contact us.

 We are pleased that Cigna HealthCare of Texas, Inc. has ranked among the top 200 of "America's Best Health Plans", in U.S. News and World Report for three consecutive years (2006, 2007 and 2008) demonstrating our commitment to quality care and service is yielding strong results.
 This ranking recognizes our strong performance on clinical quality measures and NCQA accreditation record.